hudsongeovane/2048/README.md

 # 2048 AI

 This repository implements a AI for the game 2048.
+It was developed by @hudsongeovane.

+The algorithm idea is based on monte carlo simulations.
+Movements are played randomly several times and the one with higher probability of "not losing" is chosen.
+This strategy leads to win often.

 ### Official APP